s-palumbo/MVP/README.md

    - Replace `YOURPASSWORD` with your actual MySQL password.

 4. **Run Migrations**:
+  - In MySQL run the command `use mvp`
-   - In the terminal, run the following command to import the `steps` table and all existing data:
+   - In your terminal, run the following command in your project's root folder to import the `steps` table and all existing data:
      ```bash
      npm run migrate
      ```
+   - You should see the message "Table creation `steps` was successful!"
-   - This command assumes you have a migration tool configured in your project that reads the database connection from your `.env` file and runs migration files located in a specific directory (like a `migrations` folder).
+      - **This command assumes you have a migration tool configured in your project that reads the database connection from your `.env` file and runs migration files located in a specific directory (like a `migrations` folder).
 Ensure that the migrations are correctly set up in your project.
+  - With the following commands in the MySQL CLI you can ensure the data was imported into the MVP Database:
+    - `describe steps;`
+    - `select * from steps`
+  - If you see a populated table, you have succeeded in migrating the data!
+Yay!

 5. **Backup Option (Optional)**:
    - If there's an issue with the migration or you need to manually set up the database, you can use the `init_db.sql` file located in the `"model"` folder.
 This file contains the SQL statements needed to create the `steps` table and insert initial data.